mapbox/mapbox-gl-js/test/integration/README.md

 5. Commit the new `style.json` and `expected.png` :rocket:

+## Tests on CircleCI

+Every pushed commit triggers test runs on the CircleCI server.
+These catch regressions and prevent platform-specific bugs.

+Render tests often fail due to minor antialiasing differences between platforms.
+In these cases, you can add an "allowed" property under "test" in the test's `style.json` to tell the test runner the degree of difference that is acceptable.
+This is the fraction of pixels that can differ between `expected.png` and `actual.png`, ignoring some antialiasing, that will still allow the test to pass.

+How much to adjust the "allowed" is acceptable depends on the test, but alloweds >= .01 are usually much too high.
+Especially with larger test images, alloweds should generally be negligable, since a too-high allowed will fail to catch regressions and significant rendering differences suggest a bug.

+Larger alloweds are acceptable for testing debug features that will not be directly used by customers.

+## Ignores

+If a test fails on a run with too large a difference to adjust the "allowed," it can be added to the corresponding [ignore file](../ignore) for the browser or operating system.

+Ignores include tests under `"todo"` and `"skip"`. `"todo"` tests show up in test results but do not trigger a failing run.
+Most tests failing on one pltaform should be marked as "ignore."
+This allows us to notice if the tests start passing.

+Tests under `"skip"` will not run at all.
+Tests should be skipped if they trigger crashes or if they are flaky (to prevent falsely concluding that the test is a non-issue).

+Ignored tests should link to an issue explaining the reason for ignoring the test.
 ## Reading Vector Tile Fixtures

 Install `vt2geojson`, a command line utility which turns vector tiles into geojson, and `harp`, a simple file server.